Reflections (Jerry Garcia album)

-Reflections is the third solo album by the Grateful Dead's guitarist Jerry Garcia, released in February 1976.
+Reflections is the third solo album by the Grateful Dead's guitarist Jerry Garcia, released on February 3, 1976.
 Partway through production, Garcia stopped recording with his solo band and brought in the members of the Grateful Dead, who performed on four songs, plus a bonus jam from 2004 release.
 Three of the four Grateful Dead-performed songs had earlier live debuts: "Comes a Time" (1971), "They Love Each Other" (1973) and "It Must Have Been the Roses" (1974); "Might as Well" entered their rotation in 1976, and "Mission in the Rain" received a select few performances that same year.
 Most of the songs entered the live rotation of the new Jerry Garcia Band as well.

+Reflections was reissued with several bonus tracks as part of the All Good Things box set in 2004.

+A 50th anniversary edition of the album was released in 2026 as a three-disc LP and digital download.
+The second disc contains the same outtakes as the 2004 edition, and the third disc contains live performances of some of the songs.